Privacy Act (FERPA)

 An education record is any record (with a few exceptions) maintained by the College that is directly related to a student.
 This record can contain a student's name or information from which an individual student could be personally identified.
 Information in a student's academic record is considered private and, in most cases, cannot be released to another individual unless the student provides prior written consent.
 Here are several situations where information from an education record might be disclosed without prior written consent:

 - The information has been defined by the institution as Directory Information.
-Directory information would not normally be considered a violation of a person's privacy if it was released, but students can choose to block release of this information.
 Please refer to the "Request for Non-Disclosure of Directory Information" for details of what Elizabethtown College defines as Directory Information.

 - The information is needed by a school official who has a legitimate education interest in the information.
 For example, this could be an academic advisor who needs to review a student's past course history in order to advise the student on completion of graduation requirements.